pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

   - These move x2 faster.
 These will only move at x1.35 if a Scalebramble is on the map.
 However, if a Leech from high up grabs you and it's killed, you will not die of fall damage.
 - **Fire Bomber**
   - This is an unused enemy in the game files.
 It behaves like a normal Goo Bomber, except it drops bomblets that deal extreme damage to players.
-- **Breeder**
+- **Breeder (CD2)**
   - These take x2 damage.
 A Breeder can sometimes respawn in a wave.
 Both natural and respawning Breeders also spawn white Exploders from MEV that move at x0.75 speed.
+These Breeders look different.
 - **Patrol Bot**
   - These spawn globally independent of Rival Presence or Industrial Sabotage.
-- **Nexus**
+- **Nexus (CD2)**
   - These take x3.95 fire damage.
 They also spawn white Slashers from MEV that only have 66 HP.
+These Nexuses look different.
 - **Sentinel Swarmer (MEV)**
   - These are small, blue Sentinels from MEV with little HP.
 They still leave goo upon death.
-They can spawn as part of wave or from Swarmer Tunnels.
+They can spawn only from Swarmer Tunnels.
 - **White Exploder (MEV)**
   - Apart from spawning from Breeders, these also spawn from Swarmer Eggs.
 These also move at x0.75 speed.
 - **Exploder**
   - These move x1.5 faster.
 - **Grabber**
   - These move x1.5 faster.
+These cannot spawn within 20 m of a player.
 - **Bulk Detonator**
   - These move x1.5 faster.
 They also tend to spawn far from the team.
 On an Escort, they spawn at a normal distance from the team.
+These cannot spawn within 20 m of a player.
 - **Trawler**
   - These spawn globally in all biomes.
+If two or more Trawlers from the WaveSpawner are on the map, Trawlers from the WaveSpawner will stop spawning in.
 - **Oppressor**
   - These move at x2 speed.
 If 2 or more Oppressors are present on the map, no more Oppressors will spawn in.
 During the Uplink/Fuel Cells/Black Box, if 1 or more Oppressors are present on the map, no more Oppressors will spawn in.
+These cannot spawn within 20 m of a player.
 - **Stalker (Beta Stalkers)**
   - These are replaced with their Beta version.
 Set your Effects in the in-game options to High to see them while they are cloaked.
 - **Rockpox Breeder**